appsemble/appsemble/CONTRIBUTING.md

 The release process hasn’t been fully automated yet.
 In order to create a release, perform the following steps:

-- Make sure you’re on the latest master branch.
+- Make sure you’re on the latest `main` branch.
 - Create a new branch.
 - Run `yarn scripts release patch` or `yarn scripts release minor` respectively.
 - Verify and commit the results, using the changelog section as the commit body.
 This does not